Ashwin7mak/qbui/ui/wdio/README.md

 See the guide here on more info for debugging tests:
 [http://webdriver.io/guide/testrunner/debugging.html](http://webdriver.io/guide/testrunner/debugging.html)

+##Error screenshots
+Wdio is configured by default to take a screenshot when it encounters a test error.
+The images will be stored in ```qbui/ui/wdio/screenshots```

 ##Node Modules
 Here are the current modules we are using as defined in our **package.json** file: